putztzu/docker-cheat-sheet/README.md

 ### Layers
+Note: This section under review

 The [versioned filesystem](http://en.wikipedia.org/wiki/Aufs) in Docker is based on layers.
 They're like [git commits or changesets for filesystems](http://docker.readthedocs.org/reference/terms/layer/).

 ### Links
+Note: This section under review

 Links are how two Docker containers can be combined (http://docs.docker.io/use/working_with_links_names/).
 [Linking into Redis](http://docs.docker.io/use/working_with_links_names/#links-service-discovery-for-docker) and [Atlassian](http://blogs.atlassian.com/2013/11/docker-all-the-things-at-atlassian-automation-and-wiring/) show examples.
 You can also resolve [links by hostname](http://docs.docker.io/use/working_with_links_names/#resolving-links-by-name).